votacom/alps-relayed/README.md

 # asd1025-relayed
-Input selection circuit replacing the ASD-1015 motor switch in Pioneer's A-50xR amplifiers, using relays.
+Input selection circuit replacing the Alps ASD-1015 motor switch in Pioneer's A-50xR amplifiers, using fast relays.
+The switching circuit supports the amplifier's native remote control and is faster than the motor switch (typically 50 milliseconds on average).

 ![3D rendering of the circuit board version 2, top view](asd1025-relayed-v2/rendering1.jpg)
 ![3D rendering of the circuit board version 2, bottom view](asd1025-relayed-v2/rendering2.jpg)